eddienko/owl-pipeline/content/docs/server/install.md

 ## Deployment in GKE

 In Google Kubernetes Engine the cluster created with GKE Autopilot is not yet supported.
-Use a standard GKE cluster instead with (some) nodes using at least the `e2-standard-4` type.
+Use a standard GKE cluster instead.

 An example values file for deploying the Helm chart in GKE is available from [values.yaml](https://github.com/eddienko/owl-pipeline-server/blob/main/examples/gce/values.yaml).